 College is a great opportunity to start building your credit since your financial responsibilities are typically low.
 However, you might not necessarily qualify for a student credit card depending on you or your parents’ past credit history.

-While you’re still in school, consider starting out with a secured credit card.
-This type of card is easy to obtain for someone with no credit history, and it brings multiple benefits that are perfect for students.
+If this is the case, consider starting out with a secured credit card.
+This type of card is easy to obtain for someone with no credit history and it can offer multiple benefits that are perfect for college students.
 Use it wisely, and you’re well on your way to long-term creditworthiness.

 1. Start building a credit history before you need it.

 A solid credit history is essential to many purchases you’ll need to make in the future.
 Having a decent credit score right out of school will prepare you ahead of time for events that rely on your credit score.

 HR is more likely to hire you if you have good credit, which implies that you’re responsible.

 - Get better rates on car loans.

 Most of the time, good interest rates go to those with good credit scores.

 - Tilt the odds in your favor when renting.